abdwaleed/zebra_noise/README.md

 ### Installation from Source

-If you plan to modify the package source code, your system must have a C compiler installed to build the package from source because the core engine is written in C for performance.
+Because the core engine is written in C for performance, your system must have a C compiler installed to build the package from source.

 * **Linux:** Ensure `gcc` is installed.
 * **Windows:** You must install the **Microsoft C++ Build Tools** (available via the Visual Studio Installer) with the "Desktop development with C++" workload selected.

 **Modern Environments (Recommended)**
 Modern versions of `pip` automatically provision a build environment and fetch necessary dependencies (like Cython) in the background.
-Once your compiler is ready, run the following in the repository root directory:
+Once your compiler is ready, run:

 ```bash
 pip install .